What is a virtual receptionist?

 How do you know it’s my line ringing?

 Our phones tell us!
-We’ve invested in commercial grade phone systems for our serviced office clients and we leverage those same systems for our virtual clients.
+We’ve invested in commercial grade phone systems for our business.

 Can I use the 1300 number that I already own and get you guys to answer it?